AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch5.md

 ## Side effects
-All cancer treatments can cause unwanted health issues called side eႇects.
-Side eႇects depend on many factors.
+All cancer treatments can cause unwanted health issues called side effects.
+Side effects depend on many factors.
 These factors include the drug type and dose, length of treatment, and the person.
-Some side eႇects may just be unpleasant.
+Some side effects may just be unpleasant.
 Others may be harmful to one’s health.
 Treatment can cause several side effects.
 Some are very serious.
 Tell your care